-One thing that struck me as much as anything was how busy it was - I visited early morning to try avoid the crowds, but once the sun is up the tourists arrive and main sites around the Grand Canal and St Mark's Square in particular get really packed.
-That was in summer though, I can imagine it will be quieter over the winter months, but on new year's eve itself then it's likely to get a little crazy - you have been warned!
+One thing that always strikes me about Venice how busy it is all year round - we tend to get up and about early in the morning to try avoid the crowds, but once the sun is up the tourists arrive and main sites around the Grand Canal and St Mark's Square in particular get really packed.

-By way of a personal touch, the photo above was actually taken in Venice this year, and shows us on the Rialto Bridge, looking over the Grand Canal.
+By way of a personal touch, the photo above was actually taken in Venice on one of our visits and shows us on the Rialto Bridge, looking over the Grand Canal.

 The main place to head for is of course the iconic St Mark's Square, and this is where the biggest crowds will be.
 There will be a countdown to midnight via the bell of St. Mark's Campanile, the imposing bell tower of St Mark's Basilica (Campanile di San Marco to the locals) and this is followed by the spectacular fireworks display - you won't find many better backdrops than this anywhere in the world.